ONSdigital/dp/standards/HEALTH_CHECK_SPECIFICATION.md

 Checks
 ------

 The purpose of a health check is so that a monitoring tool can quickly determine the current fitness of that app to perform its function.
 This means that a health check can have many different checks, and indeed many different types of checks.
-These checks can be against external dependencies or against the internal functioning of the app.
+These checks can be against external dependencies or the internal functioning of the app.

 Some examples of things that can be checked are:

 * the status of the connections to the data stores and other third party dependencies
 * the status of other apps the app depends on
 * the status of the host on which the app is running
-* the status of the application logic (e.g. kafka message processing failures, request processing failures, concurrent request thresholds, etc.)
+* the status of the application logic (e.g. Kafka message processing failures, request processing failures, concurrent request thresholds, etc.)

 The following requirements must be met by health check implementations: